Road Safety Manual

 • Employers: Work-related road crashes and injuries present substantial costs for employers (DaCoTa, 2012b).
 The real costs of road crashes to organisations are nearly always significantly higher than the resulting insurance claims (ORSA, 2011).
 Crash costs include lost work time, lost orders and production losses; emergency medical costs; vehicle repair and maintenance costs; damage to employer reputation – especially when vehicles bearing the company name are involved; and environmental costs due to spillages of dangerous substances.

-• Households: Research shows that road traffic crashes have disproportionate costs for low income households (Aeron-Thomas et al., 2004; Graham et al., 2005).
-The loss of the major family wage earner as a result of a road traffic crash can push households into poverty, and limit the ability of victims to cope with the consequences.
-Costs can include immediate and long-term costs associated with medical treatment and care, and the value of lost earnings where a family member has to give up paid work and care for the crash victim.
+• Households: Research shows that road traffic crashes have disproportionate costs for low-income households (Aeron-Thomas et al., 2004; Graham et al., 2005).
+The loss of the major family wage earner as a result of a road traffic crash can push households into poverty and limit the ability of victims to cope with the consequences.
+Costs can include immediate and long-term costs associated with medical treatment and care, and the value of lost earnings where a family member must give up paid work and care for the crash victim.
 The financial impact on families has been shown to result in increased financial borrowing and debt, and even a decline in food consumption (WHO, 2013a).

 A high price in socio-economic terms is being paid for motorised mobility in all countries of the world.
 In particular, road traffic injuries in LMICs are a financial drain they can ill afford, which inhibits their desired social and economic development (FIA Foundation for the Automobile and Society, 2005).
 Road safety investment in both LMIC and HICs needs to be scaled up to match the high socio-economic values of preventing death and serious injury in road crashes (WHO, 2009; DaCoTa, 2012c).